 Duration: 7 weeks (2.5 hours per week)

 Cost to host: $2000

 Read more about Living Smart.

-Explore the impacts of our food choices and what we can do to support sustainable, fair and healthy food for all.
+Join The Food Embassy to explore the impacts of our food choices and what we can do to support sustainable, fair and healthy food for all.

 Duration: 4 weeks (2.5 hours per week)